 When it comes to installing heaters and wall thermostats in your home, some places are definitely better than others.
 Our engineering and tech support teams have some pretty solid suggestions for those of you who may be asking yourselves, "Where's the best place to install a thermostat?"
 Without further ado, here's the good, better and best of thermostat placement:

-Better yet, install your thermostat one (or more) studs over from the heater
+Better yet, install your thermostat at least 1 stud away from the heater

 Best option: Same room, different inside wall